 Device identifiers for mobile phones, video game consoles, and over-the-top (OTT) streaming devices, can be used to enhance ad serving by allowing developers and marketers to target based on user activities.
-In non-browser environments where there are no cookies, they also allow buyers to apply critical features that enable additional demand, such as frequency capping.
+In non-browser environments where there are no cookies, they also allow buyers to apply critical features that facilitate additional demand, such as frequency capping.

 This type of user targeting is similar to how cookies can be used with web browsers.